Bashmdz/calendar-frontend/README.md

 ## Deployment

-CalenTask is deployed on Heroku using Heroku PostgreSQL as the database.
-By default, CalenTask uses SQLite3 as the database during development.
+CalenTask is deployed on Heroku using Node.js.
+As React has static files, the "serve" package is used.

 1. Create a Heroku account and install the Heroku CLI.
 2. Initialize a Git repository in your CalenTask project folder (`git init`).